Naukite/life-game/README.md

 <a>https://naukite.github.io/life-game/life.html</a>

-This is only personal project for learning html, css and javascript.
+This is only a personal project for learning html, css and javascript.
 Theese are the unique technologies used.

-You can light on your own cells using mouse left button or light off clickin again.
-After that press "start" and life begins...
+You can light on your own cells using mouse left button or light off clicking again on them.
+After that press "start" button and life begins...